Click HERE for a transcript of this video

 The objective in Part 1 is to help classroom teachers find new and better ways to humanize the coming of war narrative.
 The conflict over slavery may well have been “irrepressible,” but nobody should teach this dramatic subject in ways that drain the dramatic elements of human choice out of the equation or make the Civil War seem inevitable.
 Moreover, by rendering complicating constitutional subjects such as the Dred Scott Case or the fugitive slave law in more human terms, teachers can actually help students find deeper insights into the underlying causes of the war.

 Featured Image —Dred Scott’s Family

-Featured Document — John Brown Statement (1859)
+Featured Document — John Brown at Court (1859)

-GUEST LECTURE: Catherine Clinton on Harriet Tubman (33 mins.)
+Guest GLI Lecture: Catherine Clinton on Harriet Tubman (33 mins.)

-FEATURED VIDEO: Old Carlisle Courthouse (10 mins.)
+Featured Student Video: Old Carlisle Courthouse (10 mins.)

 - Debating Slavery & Constitution: Part 1, Part 2, Part 3, Part 4